• Skip to primary navigation

 Jump to Recipe Video

-Crispy chicken coated in a spicy, sweet, smoky sauce packed with gochujang flavor!
-This one-pan, easy Korean gochujang chicken recipe uses simple ingredients and is ready in just 30 minutes.
-A better-than-takeout main perfect for busy weeknights or meal preparation.
+Crispy chicken coated in a spicy, sweet, smoky gochujang sauce with aromatics!
+This one-pan, easy gochujang chicken recipe uses simple ingredients and is ready in just 30 minutes.
+A better-than-takeout main ideal for busy weeknights or meal preparation.

 Gochujang Chicken